 Downplayed: Alice and Bob love Charlie and David equally... it's just that, being human, they can't help but unconsciously give more praise and affection to Charlie.

 Despite a secure and loving upbringing, David despises his parents and doesn't hesitate to let them know it.
 He humiliates them in public, does everything he can to get them in trouble, and has been known to physically attack them.
 Charlie is sweet natured and loyal, and regularly comes to his parents' rescue.

 Alternatively, Charlie is a high-strung musical prodigy, while David is just kind of average and seems emotionally sturdy enough that his parents figure he'll understand the situation and turn out fine with minimal support.

-Or in reverse, David is a high-strung musical prodigy, while Charlie has a learning disbility that badly needs the parents' care and support.
-David is also an Insufferable Genius and seems emotionally sturdy enough that his parents figure he'll understand the situation and turn out fine with minimal support.
+Or in reverse, Charlie has a learning disbility that badly needs the parents' care and support.
+David is average, and seems emotionally sturdy enough that his parents figure he'll understand the situation and turn out fine with minimal support.

 "My brother Charles was always a sickly child.
 Thus, our parents always lavished attention on him, while leaving me to fend for myself and do most of the chores.
 When I was younger, I rather resented this.
 However, something about him, mostly his grey skin, thin lips and bruised eyes, inspired in me the same feeling of sympathy they so obviously felt.
 Looking back, I feel rather sorry for him."